 Or read the Derby Housing Strategy 2015 to 2019 in full.

-You can also read the Equalities Impact Assessmen which was carried out in September 2015
+You can also read the Equality Impact Assessment which was carried out in September 2015.

 Derby's Tenancy Strategy 2012-16 is a plan about how the Council (and some Housing Associations) will continue to manage their houses and operate their tenancies in the years ahead.
-It explains what changes will be made as a result of a new law called the 'Localism Act'.
+The Strategy will remain relevant in the immediate term, until the Government provide further clarification.
+The Strategy explains what changes will be made as a result of a new law called the 'Localism Act.'

 The Tenancy Strategy explains in detail what we are going to do and the information and evidence we have taken into account in coming to a decision.